Which finger gives the best oxygen reading? study investigates

 Summary

-This study looked at whether the finger you place a pulse oximeter on affects the oxygen reading.
+This study looked at whether the finger you put a pulse oximeter on affects the oxygen reading.
 24 healthy adults had their oxygen levels measured during short-term low oxygen and high carbon dioxide conditions.
-The goal is to see if choosing a specific finger could make readings more accurate.
+The goal was to see if choosing a specific finger could make readings more accurate for diagnosing health issues.

 Disclaimer